ajohnson-uoregon/llvm-project/clang-tools-extra/clang-rewrite/paper.md

 Rewriting code for cleanliness, API changes, and new programming models is a common, yet time-consuming task.
-Localized or syntax-based changes are often mechanical and can be automated with text-based rewriting tools, like Unix's `sed`.
+Localized or syntax-based changes are often mechanical and can be automated with text-based tools, like Unix's `sed`.
 However, non-localized or semantic-based changes require specialized tools that usually come with complex, hard-coded rules that require expertise in compilers.
 This means existing techniques for code rewriting are either too